Enterprise migrations average 18-24 months. ERP environments routinely push past 36.[8]

 Can we skip parallel run if our AI passes evals in dev?

-What's the right rollback criterion for non-deterministic systems?
+What is the right rollback criterion for non-deterministic systems?

-The rollback criterion needs to be based on evaluation outcomes, not error rates.
-A practical starting point: define a minimum eval score (e.g., quality score ≥ 0.85 against your labeled test set), a minimum agreement rate with the legacy baseline on critical decision fields (e.g., ≥ 95% agreement on fields with downstream financial impact), and a maximum latency threshold (e.g., P95 < 400ms).
-If any of these are violated for two consecutive automated eval windows — typically every 6 hours — the rollback fires automatically[6].
-The exact thresholds depend on your domain; the important thing is that they are defined, documented, and automated before the canary opens.
+Rollback fires on evaluation outcomes, not error rates.
+A working starting point: a minimum eval score (e.g., quality score >= 0.85 against a labeled test set), a minimum agreement rate with legacy on critical decision fields (e.g., >= 95% on fields with downstream financial impact), and a maximum latency threshold (e.g., P95 < 400ms).
+Two consecutive eval windows below threshold — typically every 6 hours — flip the rollback automatically.[6]
+The exact thresholds are domain-specific.
+The point is that they are written down and automated before the canary opens.

 How do we handle user-visible inconsistency between AI and legacy?